 In the fall of 1913 Larry married Gertrude Elizabeth McCombs of Miami.
 After turning down a two-year contract from the Federal League that would have paid him $27,000, Doyle returned to the Giants in 1914 and batted a meager .260, adding further evidence to McGraw's theory that a player always needed a year or so to adjust to marriage.
 The next year, however, he rebounded to win the NL batting title with a .320 average, making Baseball Magazine's All-America team for the second time.
 In 1916 Doyle slumped once again.
 This time the Giants traded him to the Cubs on August 28 in a five-player deal that was essentially Doyle for Heinie Zimmerman.
 Reunited with his old friend Fred Merkle on the right side of the Chicago infield, the veteran second baseman batted a career-low .254 in 1917.
 On January 4, 1918, the Cubs packaged him to the Boston Braves in a deal for pitcher Lefty Tyler, but four days later the Giants reacquired him, announcing that he would assume pinch-hitting and utility duties.
-He missed much of the 1918 season with a broken leg but regained his starting position the next year, appearing in 100 games at second base and batting .289 with seven home runs.
+He missed much of the 1918 season with illness but regained his starting position the next year, appearing in 100 games at second base and batting .289 with seven home runs.
 The 33-year-old Doyle remained a regular in 1920, closing out his major-league career by batting .285 in 137 games.